BlessingBassey/AMMI-Speech-Lig-Aikuma/README.md

 I was previlledge to have been taught a course on Speech Recognition at the [African Masters for Machine Intelligence](https://aimsammi.org/) program, the course was given by Gabriel Synnaeve, Neil Zeghidour, Laurent Besacier and Emmanuel Dupoux.

 Nigerian Pidgin or Pidgin (as most people call it) is an English-based pidgin and creole language (a stable natural language developed from a mixture of different languages.
-It is simplified form that develops as a means of communication between two or more groups) in Nigeria.
+It's a simplified form develops as a means of communication between two or more groups) in Nigeria.

 To clone this repo, go to your terminal and enter the link below;

 ```git
 git clone https://github.com/BlessingBassey/Nigerian_Pidgin_Speech_project
 ```
-### The APP and Data Collection for the project:
+### The APP and Data Collection for the Project:

 The speech recording of this project was done using the [Lig-Aikuma](https://lig-aikuma.imag.fr/tutorial/) Android app.
 It is a data collection App for language documentation.
 It proposes a range of different speech collection modes as follows;